-The performance of the sustainability indicators used to measure the attainment of the environmental and/or social characteristics promoted by the Fund can be seen in the table below.
-The sustainability indicators were calculated by the Investment Manager and utilises data from third party data vendors.
+The performance of the sustainability indicators the Fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
+The sustainability indicators were calculated by the Investment Manager and utilise data from third party data vendors.

-The data can be based on company/issuer disclosures, or estimated by the data vendors in the absence of company/ issuer reports.
-Please note that it was not always possible to guarantee the accuracy, timeliness or completeness of data provided by third party vendors.
+The data can be based on company/issuer disclosures, or estimated by the data vendors in the absence of company/issuer reports.
+Please note that it was not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.